-4. The settings that are possible depends on the type of variables
+- 3. configure the variable - 4.
+The settings that are possible depends on the type of variables

-Property Description Name Distinct name of the variable.
+Parameters Description Name Distinct name of the variable.
 If a variable with the same name already exists in the project, no additional variable can be created with this name.
-Maximum length: 128 characters Attention: The # character is not permitted in variable names.
-If non- permitted characters are used, creation of variables cannot be completed and the Finish button remains inactive.
+Maximum length: 128 characters Attention: The characters # and @ are not permitted in variable names.
+If non-permitted characters are used, creation of variables cannot be completed and the Finish button remains inactive.
 Drivers Select the desired driver from the drop-down list.
 Note: If no driver has been opened in the project, the driver for internal variables (Intern.exe (Main.chm::/Intern.chm::/Intern.htm)) is automatically loaded.
 Driver object type (cti.chm::/28685.h tm) Select the appropriate driver object type from the drop-down list.